Empowering enterprising women to drive societal change

 Imperial has been working in this area for several years with the We Innovate pre-accelerator programme, which caters for early stage business ideas led by women.
 In total 253 female entrepreneurs have been supported, 34 ventures have been incorporated and £3.2 million has been raised in funding.

 Crucially, these startups are having an impact on the UN Sustainable Development Goals.
-Student Olivia Ahn founded startup Polipop which is developing zero-waste, flushable menstrual pads to tackle the environmental impact of disposable sanitary products.
-Polipop is working with the Indian government to develop low cost reusable sanitary pads, that can be given to schools and villages in a bid to make menstrual health and hygiene sustainable and accessible to all.
+Student Olivia Ahn founded startup Planera which is developing zero-waste, flushable menstrual pads to tackle the environmental impact of disposable sanitary products.
+Planera is working with the Indian government to develop low cost reusable sanitary pads, that can be given to schools and villages in a bid to make menstrual health and hygiene sustainable and accessible to all.

 Another student from the programme Clementine Chambon launched Oorja Development Solutions, which is currently working in rural India installing pay-as-you-go community solar pumping systems, as an alternative to expensive and unreliable diesel irrigations pumps.
 They have already run three successful pilots in the region – transforming the fortunes of farming communities.